 - Instructors who teach individual students will require special arrangements with their department contact for the student to complete the paper survey form.
 As with all administered paper CIS form the instructor should not see the completed survey form before processing by the CIS department.

 - Departments should establish a secure place for surveys to be dropped off after hours so that the department can maintain the inventory and provide better protection of confidentiality.
 As an alternative, a CIS drop-box will be located within the Sanchez Building (SZB), suite 563, located at 1912 Speedway, Austin, TX 78712.
-For inventory control, CIS will check-in each survey packet retrieved from the drop box each day.
+For inventory control, the CIS Office staff will check-in each survey packet retrieved from the drop box each day.

 Results and Reporting

 The following policies are intended to ensure survey data integrity and maintain proper handling and reporting of survey data in compliance with the Texas Public Information Act and FERPA guidelines.

 - Departments must return completed surveys to the CIS office for processing within two weeks of the last class day.
 Any paper packet received after this deadline will only have frequency counts and will not be recognized.
 Electronic CIS (eCIS) closes at 11:59PM on the last class day.